arulalant/txt2ipa/README.md

 Mile Karkal (MileStones)
 ========================

-  * Add other Indian Languages for ipa convertor
+  * Add other Indian Languages for ipa converter
-  * Any language to any language phonetic alphabet convertor
+  * Any language to any language phonetic alphabet converter

 Credits
 =======